How to Check the Date a Photo was Taken in Windows 11

 Using Photos App to find when a photo was taken

-1. Open the Photos app by clicking on the Start button and searching for “Photos.”
+1. Open the Photos app by clicking Start and searching for “Photos.”

-5. A sidebar will appear, displaying various information about the photo, including the Date taken.Use Photos app to check photo taken date on PC
+4. Click the Info icon (i) at the top right to see more about the photo, including when it was taken.Use Photos app to check photo taken date on PC

 Related problem: Windows 11 Photos App Not Working or Crashing